(626) 821-0025 eiebookstore@gmail.com

 Kindergarten (age 5 to 6) is a time to begin developing some basic academic building blocks: Counting, beginning phonics, recognizing colors, and shapes, patterns and sequences.
 It is also a time to work on hand-eye coordination, learning to use a pencil, paint brush, scissors etc. Five-year-olds are also developing large muscle coordination, so don’t neglect outdoor play.
 Learning to skip, jump rope, throw and catch, climb, balance and hop on one foot, and pump while swinging develop important muscle memory and brain-body connections.
 These are actually more important than academic skills at this age.
 That is why young children have trouble keeping still; they need lots and lots and lots of physical movement all through the day.
 Be cognizant of your child’s need for movement and allow lots of unstructured playtime.

 Begin arithmetic by playing games that teach counting and numeral recognition.
 Start by counting random things around the house during the course of the day.
 This reinforces the idea that counting is useful and something that big people do.
 Your child will probably mimic you and soon demand to be allowed to do the counting himself.
 If not, just keep counting (out loud) to yourself in his presence.
-Several of these games reinforce counting: The Lady Bug Game (up to 15), Old MacDonald Counting Snap, Flash!, Mancala, Counting Campers and Sum Swamp.
+Several of these games reinforce counting: The Lady Bug Game (up to 15), Flash!, Mancala, Counting Campers and Sum Swamp.
 Any board game that uses a die or dice will also provide counting practice for your child.

 Simple addition comes next.
 Children can add small sums before they can recognize or write numerals.
 Some children are able to connect the numerals to the number of objects quickly and easily.
 Others take more time to relate the abstract symbol to the quantities.
 If your child is slow to pick up the numerals just provide opportunities for her to see the quantities together with the numerals.
 It’s easy to do with ordinary playing cards or you can use the cards from Fraperdeck: Multiplication.
 These cards look just like a standard card deck except that they go from 0 to 12 instead of including an ace and face cards.
 They can be used in many ways to help a child learn to connect the numerals to the number (quantity) concepts.
 Your child can count the diamonds or spades if he doesn’t recognize the numerals yet.
 Play a matching game: Put 4 cards on the table and give the players 5 cards each.
 If a player sees a match, he may take it whether it is two cards from the table, or one from his hand and one from the table, or two from his hand.
 The dealer replaces the cards both on the table and in the player’s hand and play continues until the deck is used up.
 The player with the most pairs, wins.
 Counting Campers is a good game (with attractive graphics) to help children learn the numerals and to understand plus and minus.